Why Customer Tag Rules Require Login

 • Customers without the tag → no rule applies to them at all

-The rule restricts the tagged group but doesn't block anyone else.
-If your goal is to only allow tagged customers to purchase, you need a second rule.
+If your goal is to only allow tagged customers to purchase (and block everyone else), you need the two-rule pattern below.

 The two-rule pattern: restrict access to tagged customers only

-To limit a product so that only customers with a specific tag can buy it, you need two rules working together:
+To limit a product so that only customers with a specific tag can buy it (and everyone else is blocked), you need two rules working together:

 Rule 1 — Block everyone by default